 Designed by AV Roe & Co Ltd, the type was later built by Hawker Siddeley Aviation Ltd, British Aerospace and Hindustan Aeronautics Ltd (HAL) and is most widely known as the HS748, the majority having been built under the aegis of Hawker Siddeley Aviation.

-The 748 continued in production until 1988 and is still in limited service today, more than fifty years after its first flight.
+The aircraft continued in production until 1988, and is still in limited service today, more than fifty years after its first flight.

-Never glamorous, the 748 was remarkably successful and has been an effective DC-3 replacement in many inhospitable parts of the world.
-A total of 381 were built which included 89 aircraft manufactured by HAL with the first Indian-built aircraft flew on 1st November 1961.
+Never glamorous, the HS748 was remarkably successful and has been an effective Douglas DC-3 replacement, in many inhospitable parts of the world.
+A total of 381 aircraft were built including 89 aircraft manufactured by HAL, the first Indian-built aircraft flying on 1st November 1961.

-In 1983, British Aerospace was advertising that the type was 'In-service with seventy-nine operators in fifty countries around the world' with more than 300 aircraft having been exported.
+In 1983, and following the privatisation under the heading of British Aerospace advertising for the type was highlighting 'In-service with seventy-nine operators in fifty countries around the world', with more than 300 aircraft having been exported by that time.

-Two aircraft were used by the Civil Aviation Authority (CAA) in the UK for radio navigation and landing aid calibration, with a further six being used for the same duties in West Germany.
+Two aircraft were used by the Civil Aviation Authority (CAA) in the UK, mainly for radio navigation and landing aid calibration, with a further six being used for the same duties in West Germany.

 The prototype HS.748 Srs 2 (G-ARAY) flew at Woodford on 6th November 1961.

-The military freighter derivative, the 748MF Andover flew on 21st December 1963.
-The type could be distinguished by its upswept rear fuselage with integral loading doors and ramp.
-The 748MF take-off weight was increased to 50,000 lb with the power being provided by two 2,970 eshp Dart R.Da.12 engines.
+The military freighter derivative, the HS748MF flew on 21st December 1963.
+The type could be distinguished by larger propeller blades.
+The HS748MF take-off weight was increased to 50,000 lb with the power being provided by two 2,970 hp Dart R.Da.12 engines.

-The Andover C.1 could typically carry 48 troops or 40 paratroops whilst for casualty evacuation it carried 15 sitting and 18 stretcher cases.
-After the Andover C.1 was withdrawn from RAF service from 1975 (whilst being operated in the tactical transport role), ten were sold to the RNZAF and others were disposed of to civil operators, mainly in Africa.
+The HS748 Andover C.1 could typically carry 48 troops or 40 paratroops whilst for casualty evacuation it carried 15 sitting and 18 stretcher cases.
+After the HS748 Andover C.1 was withdrawn from RAF service from 1975 (whilst being operated in the tactical transport role), ten were sold to the Royal New Zealand Air Force and others were disposed of to civil operators, mainly in Africa.

-A small number of aircraft were also converted for electronic calibration duties, these being designated as Andover E.3 or Andover E.3A.
+A small number of aircraft were also converted for electronic calibration duties, these being designated as HS748 Andover E.3 or hs748 Andover E.3A.

-The BAe ATP was a stretched re-engined development of the HS748 for commuter airline and freight use.
+The BAe ATP was effectively a stretched and re-engined development of the HS748, designed for commuter airline and freight use.